 Former Finance Minister Arun Jaitley admitted; Narendra Modi, Amit Shah reach AIIMS

 New Delhi, Aug 09: Former Finance Minister has been admitted to All India Institute of Medical Sciences (AIIMS) in New Delhi.
+The medical bulletin will be released at 10:30 PM.

 Jaitley has been admitted to AIIMS's cardiology department and is being monitored by a team of endocrinologist, nephrologist and cardiologist, India Today has reported.